aws-samples/amazon-redshift-udfs/stored-procedures/sp_cdc_DynamoDB_to_Redshift/ReadMe.md

   - Execute procedure below to create materialized view and schema replacing with IAM role, Account\_Number and KDS name. one time process.
     - call public.sp\_ddb\_to\_redshift\_setup\_schema\_mv(*'my\_streaming\_role','123456781234','redshift\_cdc')*;
     - This will create necessary schema and materialized view to capture data from DynamoDB.
-  - Execute procedure below to create tables needed for replication process. one time process.
+  - Execute procedure below to create tables needed for replication process.
     - call public.sp\_ddb\_to\_redshift\_setup\_process\_tables().
 Verify list of tables in the procedure is created by refreshing schema.

 ### Ongoing process